This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Provider Trainings to Improve Health Literacy

 This approach focuses on training healthcare professionals to increase their skills, with the overall goal of improving organizational health literacy.
 Provider trainings build organizational health literacy by supporting healthcare professionals in learning clear communication strategies and incorporating these techniques into patient care.
-Two promising strategies that rural communities are using include the train-the-trainer approach and incorporating cultural competency.
+The train-the-trainer approach is one promising strategy that rural communities are using.

 Train-the-Trainer Approach